OpenGenus/cosmos/code/search/binary_search/README.md

 5. The same procedure as in step 2-4 continues, but with a smaller part of the array.
 This continues until the target element is found or until there are no elements left.

 Collaborative effort by [OpenGenus](https://github.com/opengenus)

+// Algo author Yatharth Shah
+#Algorithm for Binary search

+set first = 1, last = N, mid = N/2
+while (item not found and first < last) {
+compare search term to item at mid if match save index break else if search term is less than item at mid, set last = mid-1 else set first = mid+1 set mid = (first+last)/2
+}
+return index of matching item, or -1 if not found